Mobile phone insurance

 Remember, the more extras you add, the more your premium will cost.

 If you want extensive cover, it might be worth choosing a specialist mobile phone or gadget policy.
-For example, some specialist policies include a potential pay-out if your phone is used to make unauthorised contactless payments or unauthorised calls in the first 24 hours it has been stolen.
+Some specialist phone theft insurance policies may include a pay-out if your phone is used to make unauthorised payments or calls within the first 24 hours of the theft.

-Cover typically starts at a few pounds a week for cheap and standard models, but can total a few hundred pounds a year for top-of-the-range models with lots of extra cover.
+Cover typically starts at a few pounds a week for standard models, rising to a few hundred pounds a year for top-of-the-range models with extra cover.

-How can I get the cheapest mobile phone insurance?
+How can I get the best mobile phone insurance in the UK?

 Your network provider will probably offer you insurance when you take out your contract, but you may find a cheaper deal by shopping around.